CWCI

 Print

 Virtually all working Californians are "employees" for purposes of workers' compensation.
 Exemptions are few.
-People in business for themselves and some unpaid volunteers may not be covered.
+People in business for themselves, some domestic workers, and some unpaid volunteers may not be covered.
 Maritime workers and federal employees are protected by federal workers' compensation laws.

 Any injury caused by the job is covered -- everything from first-aid type injuries to serious accidents.
-Job-related illnesses are covered too.
-(For example, common colds and flu aren't covered, but if you catch tuberculosis while working at a TB hospital, that's covered.)
+Job-related illnesses may be covered too.
 The key is whether the injury or illness is caused by your job.

 When am I covered?

 Coverage begins the first minute you're on the job and continues while you are working.
-You don't have to work a certain amount of time or earn a certain amount before you're protected.
+With the exception of certain psychiatric injuries and residential workers, you don't have to work a certain amount of time or earn a certain amount of money before you're protected.
 Coverage is automatic and immediate.

 How do I get my benefits?

 Report the injury to your employer or supervisor immediately and complete a simple claim form if more than first aid is required.
-The claim form will ask what, where, when and how it happened.
+The claim form will ask what, where, when, and how the injury happened.
 Your employer or supervisor will see that you get medical help right away and file the necessary reports.

 Prompt reporting is the key.
-Benefits are automatic but nothing can happen until your employer knows about the injury Insure your right to benefits by reporting every injury, no matter how slight.
+Benefits are automatic, but nothing can happen until your employer knows about the injury.
+Ensure your right to benefits by reporting every injury, no matter how slight.
 Even a cut finger can lead to disability if an infection develops.

 What are the benefits?